sjp38/hackermail/USAGE.md

 ### Cover Letter Edit

 If it is for multiple commits, it creates a cover letter.
-Keeping the cover letter draft as a commit message of a fake or empty commit before the first commit is a workflow of some programmers.  `hkml patch format` hence helps filling the cover letter with the fake commit's message if the user wants.
+Assuming a cover letter [bogus commit](#cover-letter-purpose-bogus-commit) is used, `hkml patch format` helps filling the cover letter with the fake commit's message if the user wants.
 In the case, the cover letter draft commit's commit message should starts with the cover letter subject, then one blank line, and body of the cover letter.
 The subject of the commit and last signed-off-by like tags paragraph are ignored.
 For example, it would look like below:

     $ git log cv_commit --pretty=%B
     ==== Marking start of the work (hkml patch format will ignore this) ====